 Functional Form.
-In Table 5, I report estimated impacts on the natural logarithm of school enrollment, rather than the level of school enrollment as in columns 1 to 3 of Table 3.20 The estimated magnitudes then reflect approximate percentage changes in school enrollment, and are of a similar magnitude to the estimated percentage changes in whether a child is enrolled in school when using ASER data (Table 3, columns 4 to 6).
+In Table 5, I report estimated impacts on the natural logarithm of school enrollment, rather than the level of school enrollment as in columns 1 to 3 of Table 3.
+The estimated magnitudes then reflect approximate percentage changes in school enrollment, and are of a similar magnitude to the estimated percentage changes in whether a child is enrolled in school when using ASER data (Table 3, columns 4 to 6).

 Migration.
 MGNREGA has been estimated to reduce seasonal rural-to-urban migration, such that decreases in school enrollment could be counterbalanced by increased numbers of children in these rural districts.
-These demographic changes would not directly affect the estimated impacts on enrollment rates using the ASER data, however, which found similar implied effects on district-wide enrollment in the DISE data.
+These demographic changes would not directly affect the estimated impacts on enrollment rates using the ASER data, however, which found similar implied effects on district-wide enrollment numbers in the DISE data.
 The estimated migration impacts of MGNREGA focus on within-district short-term migration from rural areas to urban areas.
-By contrast, the estimated impacts on school enrollment would only be affected by cross-district migration, and more-permanent migration associated with migration of children, which is less frequent (Imbert and Papp, 2017; Munshi and Rosenzweig, 2016; Ravi, Kapoor and Ahluwalia, 2012; Topalova, 2010).21
+By contrast, the estimated impacts on school enrollment would only be affected by cross-district migration, and more-permanent migration associated with migration of children, which is less frequent (Topalova, 2010; Ravi, Kapoor and Ahluwalia, 2012; Munshi and Rosenzweig, 2016; Imbert and Papp, 2017).